 BIK is a tax on the personal benefit or personal use of something that has been provided by the company.
 Also known as notional pay, fringe benefits or perks.
-BIK taxes include PAYE, PRSI and USC and the rate depends on the original market value of the car.
+BIK taxes include PAYE, PRSI and USC, and the rate depends on the original market value of the car.

 3) Electric cars

 If you have a phone in your home office or a company mobile that you occasionally use for personal reasons, you may be entitled to claim the entire cost as a tax-deductible expense.
 Check our post on claiming home office expenses for more information.